MicrosoftDocs/dynamics365smb-docs/business-central/UBB/welcome.md

 ## Billing for usage based service commitments​

 You link usage data and related usage data subscriptions contracts through service commitments.
 When you process usage data, prices are calculated.
 For service commitments for vendors, the prices of the supplier are taken over.
-For service commitments for customers, the calculation is done using the corresponding methods for pricing. <!--not sure what corresponding methods means here-->
+For service commitments for customers, the calculation is done using the corresponding methods for pricing.

 The final step is to create contract invoices.
 The contracts that include the usage based service commitments generate invoices from several places: